aaronvg08/IB-handbook/content/TEC IB/Computer Science/Pages/3rd Semester/3rd Period/Thinking abstractly.md

 There are multiple uses of abstraction in our everyday lives.

-- A **thematic map** is an abstraction of reality that shows spatial distirbution and emphasizes a particular theme, such as the average distribution of income in a specific geographic area.
+- A **thematic map** is an abstraction of reality that shows spatial distribution and emphasizes a particular theme, such as the average distribution of income in a specific geographic area.
 - **Topographic maps** show abstractions of selected physical features of the three-dimensional real world at a reduced scale in two-dimensions, paper, or a screen.
 - **Political maps** are designed to show on data such as the boundaries of countries and states and the locations of major cities.
 These maps are an abstraction of political territory.